Lyearn/mgod/docs/advanced-guide/union_types.md

 Only common fields are kept as compulsory whereas other fields are marked optional.
 :::

-Configure schema options for the union type entities.
+### Configure schema options for the union type entities

 ```go
 // As the `type` field is the discriminator in this case, we can define the DiscriminatorKey rather than relying on auto creation of `__t` field.